 ALA (Alpha-linolenic acid):

-Found in land-based vegetable sources of omega-3, such as flaxseed, chia seeds, or walnuts.
-ALA is used as an energy source in the body and can be converted to EPA fatty acid and/or DHA when needed, though only to a limited extent and depending on several other health factors.
+Found in land-based plant sources of omega-3, such as flax seeds, chia seeds, or walnuts.
+ALA is used as an energy source in the body and can be converted to EPA fatty acid and/or DHA when needed, but only to a limited extent and depending on several other health factors.

 Why are EPA & DHA important?